Dolores O'Riordan: 1989–2003: Formation of the Cranberries, early success and stardom

 In 1989, brothers Mike (bass) and Noel (guitar) Hogan formed the Cranberry Saw Us with drummer Fergal Lawler and singer Niall Quinn, in Limerick, Ireland.
 Less than a year later, Quinn left the band.
-(Note: When Niall Quinn left, brothers Mike and Noel Hogan and Fergal Lawler remained without singer for more than six months and they were then only an instrumental band working on demos.)
+(Note: When Niall Quinn left the band, brothers Mike and Noel Hogan and Fergal Lawler remained without a singer for more than six months; during that time, they were an instrumental band working on demos.)
 He then told the remaining members that his girlfriend knew a girl who was looking for a band playing original material.

-In mid-1990, on a Sunday afternoon, O'Riordan and Quinn came to the band's rehearsal room, Noel Hogan later recalled that "Niall came up with Dolores on that Sunday and I remember she was shy, very soft-spoken.
+In mid-1990, on a Sunday afternoon, O'Riordan and Quinn came to the band's rehearsal room.
+Noel Hogan later recalled that "Niall came up with Dolores on that Sunday and I remember she was shy, very soft-spoken.
 Not the Dolores that everyone grew to know.
 And she comes in and we're just kind of a gang of young guys sitting around the place.
 It must have been very, very intimidating for her".
 O'Riordan sang a couple of songs that she had written and she also did a Sinéad O'Connor song, "Troy".
 The band was impressed and gave her a cassette with instrumentals, asking her if she could work on it.
 When she returned with a rough version of "Linger", she was hired.
 Hogan told Rolling Stone that "the minute she sang, you know, it was like your jaw drops at her voice.
 Dolores was musically far superior to me, because she had been doing it all her life".